NewRelicUniversity/nru-logs-lab/README.md

 Instructions
 ------------
-1. Replace YOUR_LICENSE_KEY in newrelic-infra.yml, then save file
+1. Replace YOUR_LICENSE_KEY in newrelic-infra.yml
 2. Run `./start.sh` in terminal to start Infrastructure agent
 3. Follow instructions in lab manual